Veolia Orchard

 • Wyre

-Please note that if your school is successful in receiving free fruit trees or plants, you agree in advance to be included in any promotional material we develop.
+Please note that if your organisation is successful in receiving free fruit trees or plants, you agree in advance to be included in any promotional material we develop.
 Veolia Orchard will promote case studies in any Veolia related publications and publicity material, including but not limited to annual reports, internal newsletters, press releases, leaflets, brochures, advertisements or websites with any reasonable retouching or alteration.

 When are applications open?

-Applications opened on September 9 2024!
+Applications opened on Monday 8 September.

 How will the fruit be planted?

-If your school has been approved for an orchard you will be contacted to arrange the delivery of the trees or strawberries.
+If your organisation has been approved for an orchard you will be contacted to arrange the delivery of the trees or strawberries.
 Deliveries will be carried out over spring 2025 and will be accompanied by a step-by-step guide on how you can plant the trees and maintain them as the orchard grows.

 Thank you so much for the donation of fruit trees.
 It will really help turn an unused piece of playground into an orchard for all year groups to come together and enjoy nature and all its benefits.